De-duplicate Music Files in MacBook Air/Pro

 Step 3.
 Check out and Delete Duplicate Songs

 The scanning process will be completed in no time.
 Then, you're able to preview all duplicates on MacBook.
-There are a few categories on the upper side.
-Please select "Media" option as to check out music files.
-Please mark up songs that you wish to remove and click "Next".
+There are a few items on the left sidebar and please select "View By" on the top to check out music files only.

 It's a relief for your MacBook to lose such burden.
 Let's try whether your MacBook Air/Pro is running as fast as it used to do.
 Please have fun with your Mac.